 QuoVadis does not impose restrictions on applicability of its time-stamps, with the exception of prohibited uses outlined in section 1.4.2 (Prohibited Certificate) Usage of the CP/CPS.

-The QV-TSP/PS aims to deliver time-stamps that correspond to the requirements for qualified electronic signatures under ZertES.
-However, QV time-stamps may be applied to any application requiring proof that a datum existed before a particular time.
+QuoVadis time-stamps may be applied to any application requiring proof that a datum existed before a particular time.

 5.4 Conformance